ivanaszuber/Misc-Documentation/doc/tracking_and_control.md

 implemented in all phases of the development, in addition to the rigorous testing done by the developers, the

 integration testing team and the project manager himself.

+1.2.
+Change management and control

+1.2.1.
+Software Configuration Management

+Software Configuration Management (SCM) is the process which monitors all configuration entities of the system.

+The full SCM plan will be delivered as a separate document.
+The following section provides only a brief description

+of the SCM activities and definitions used in the OMS project.

+The SCM process involves creating a list of system entities, defining relationships between them, monitoring each

+entity during its lifecycle, tracking all change requests, and verifying and insuring the correctness of the defined list

+of entities.
+As a part of this process it is possible to define five basic activities: Planning (development of detailed

+plans for configuration management which contains strategies, policies, goals, roles, responsibilities, activities and

+procedures), Entity identification (selection, identification and labeling of all configuration entities), Control

+(ensuring that only the identified configuration entities get accepted or rejected from the system), Monitoring

+(making regular reports on all current and past data related to configuration entities throughout their life cycle),

+and Verification (verification of physical existence of the configuration entity, adherence to the Central

+Management Database, and existence of proper documentation) (Galin, 2004).